-Florida Drug Trafficking Defense
+Florida Drug Trafficking Attorneys

-Drug trafficking is a serious crime that can be charged as a third-degree, second-degree or first-degree felony in Florida.
+Drug trafficking is a serious crime that can be charged as a third-degree, second-degree, or first-degree felony in Florida.
 A conviction for trafficking in a controlled substance can result in a minimum of 15 years behind bars with fines as high as $250,000.
 If you have been charged with this serious felony, you need to make sure you get advice and representation from a team of highly qualified legal professionals dedicated to your defense.
-The Florida drug trafficking defense attorneys at Meldon Law will take a careful look at the facts in your case and advise you on your best options for a favorable outcome.
+The Florida drug trafficking attorneys at Meldon Law will take a careful look at the facts in your case and advise you on your best options for a favorable outcome.

-If you’ve been arrested and charged with drug trafficking in Florida, don’t despair, don’t give up, don’t plead guilty and don’t speak to the police.
+If you’ve been arrested and charged with drug trafficking in Florida, don’t despair, don’t give up, don’t plead guilty, and don’t speak to the police.
 Instead, call Meldon Law first.
 Once you are armed with information about your case and have a strong defense attorney by your side, then you can make the right decisions that are in your best interests.

 What Exactly Is Drug Trafficking?

 The crime of drug trafficking is defined in Florida law as knowingly bringing drugs into the state.
 Other activities related to the manufacture, cultivation or transportation of controlled substances can also provide the basis for a trafficking charge.